jackyhuynh/GraphTraverse/README.md

 # Graph Traverse Using Networkx

 ## Introduction
-Navigate to the src file and open jupiter notebook.
+Navigate to [truc_graph_traverse.ipynb](truc_graph_traverse.ipynb) to open jupiter notebook.
 User can also download the '.py' file and run it locally

 <img src='images/gg-graph.png'>